I know. It’s long hours and stress. Every single blog says that.

 Everybody hates late nights and stressful workplaces, but some people do stay and thrive in Big 4 under this environment.
 Long hours and stress cannot be the reason, at least the only reason.

 Having thought about this for a while I conclude that there are personality traits that clash with what’s required for a long-term career in Big 4.

 Type A personality is generally more competitive, outgoing, ambitious, impatient and/or aggressive are labeled Type A, while more relaxed personalities are labeled Type B.

 This is quite obvious.
-An outgoing personality helps in a client-facing business, as well as a workplace that thrives in team work.
+An outgoing personality helps in a client-facing business, as well as a workplace that thrives in teamwork.
 At the same time, Big 4 is by itself competitive to get into, so naturally, the peers are more status-conscious and proactive in nature.
 Big 4 people tend to be more aggressive as well, because otherwise, they cannot justify the long hours and stress they have to ensure climbing up the corporate ladder.
-The fact that they love to multi-task, push themselves with deadlines and hate delays fit the requirement of the Big 4 perfectly.
+The fact that they love to multi-task, push themselves with deadlines and hate delays fit the requirements of the Big 4 perfectly.